therealjumbo/dotfiles/README.md

 # setup_home
 This repository includes all of my current custom dotfiles and setup/install scripts.
-The included `run.sh` script runs other scripts that install a bunch of packages, run any setup instructions,  symlinking the dotfiles in this repo to the appropriate location.
+The included `run.sh` script runs other scripts that install a bunch of packages, run any setup instructions, and symlink the dotfiles in this repo to the appropriate location.

+## Supported OS's
+* Ubuntu Bionic Beaver 18.04

 ## Install